vdh1612/try_hack_me_ctf/Pickle Rick/writeup.md

 => Question 3: fleeb juice
 ```

 [?]
-When we sudo to get the full privileges, we need the password of superuser right because we are user www-data right !
+When we sudo to get the full privileges, we need the password of superuser because we are user www-data right !

 ```
 sudo grep . /etc/sudoers